mouradgh/gcp-poc/README.md

 The functions folder contains the Cloud Functions code :
 - xml-to-json-converter to automatically convert XML files to JSON

+The dags folder contains the Airflow DAGs :
+- json_to_postgres_dag to insert the JSON files into the AlloyDB database

 ## Cloud Run Function